harrywang/flasky-cookbook/README.md

 exec gunicorn --workers 3 --bind unix:<%= node['flasky-cookbook']['gunicorn_socket'] %> -m 007 manage:app`,

 3. make sure to use double quote in command and resource names so that attribute variables can be used.
 Single quotes created problems.

+4. setup logging for gunicorn by adding `--log-file <%= node['flasky-cookbook']['gunicorn_logfile']%>`

+5. change sqlite database permission - we use vagrant:www_data to start gunicorn so that we need to assign vagrant:www_data to the database file and its parent folder (refer to this article for Unix permissions: http://kronosapiens.github.io/blog/2015/08/11/understanding-unix-permissions.html) - somehow I have to have two separate execute blocks otherwise only the second one is executed.

+6. add environment variables by adding `environments_path: test/environments` in .kitchen.yml and use `printenv` to check

 Other useful notes: